rclone/rclone/docs/content/drive.md

 Paths are specified as `drive:path`

-Drive paths may be as deep as required, eg `drive:directory/subdirectory`.
+Drive paths may be as deep as required, e.g. `drive:directory/subdirectory`.

 The initial setup for drive involves getting a token from Google drive which you need to do in your browser.  `rclone config` walks you